Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 	* Whole bunch of other tax options available.
 * MANAGEMENT
 	* Members or appointed officers (It’s flexible.)
-	* Defined by an Operating Agreements (Best preactice.)
+	* Defined by an Operating Agreements (Best practice.)
 * FUNDRAISING ABILITY
 	* Can sell interest (ownership) in the company.